-This is a well known brand and has definitely last the test of time.
+This is a well-known brand and has definitely lasted the test of time.
 I remember when my children were at school and the tag at the back would have the “fruit of the loom” logo.
-I would have to put the kids name on the tag in thick black, because the amount of mix-up’s at gym time was unreal.
+I would have to put the kid’s name on the tag in thick black because the amount of mix-up’s at gym time was unreal.
 Funny but true, this underwear thermal is tag-free and will not irritate the neck, but if they are using for school take heed and don’t say I didn’t warn you!

-The snug fit and exposed waste band will make sure they hold position and even under the most extreme conditions hold there place, which will give the long lasting comfort and effortless maintenance, even when sledging down a mountain.
+The snug fit and exposed waste band will make sure they hold position and even under the most extreme conditions hold their place, which will give the long lasting comfort and effortless maintenance, even when sledding down a mountain.